 But the kind of stress we’re discussing is different.
 It’s a state of mind that is usually the result of certain situations in life.
 And it’s been scientifically proven that stress reduces bone density.

 Stress stimulates the production of cortisol, a steroid hormone that boosts your brain and body into action.
 It’s the hormone you secrete in the “fight or flight” response, and it is intended for the short term only.
 When your system is constantly exposed to cortisol, such as occurs under chronic stress, it “has the same effect on the alkaline/acid balance as when you eat highly acidifying foods.”
-(Chapter 14, The Save Our Bones Program)
+(Chapter 14, The Osteoporosis Reversal Program)

 So in a very real way, stress ages your bones.